 3. Financial Intelligence

 You need to be financially literate to become rich.
-This does not mean you need to be an expert on finance or accounting.
+It does not mean you need to be an expert on finance or accounting.
 You only need some basic financial skills.
 Financial skills help you manage money.
-For instance, if you win the lottery and receive $1 Million, how will you choose to utilize the money?
+For instance, if you win the lottery and receive $1 Million, how will you utilize the money?
 Will you spend it, save it, or invest it?
-How much of it will you have in the next 5 years?
+How much of it will you have in the next five years?
 Even lottery winners can go broke.
 That’s because they are not financially literate.
 Kiyosaki says;

 So how do you become financially literate?
-You need to know only four things – accounting, investing, understanding the markets, and the law.
+You need to know only four things—accounting, investing, understanding the markets, and the law.
 Accounting is the ability to read numbers and understand financial statements and how they work.
 Investing refers to using the money you have to make more money.
-Investing can be done in stocks, real estate, bonds, index funds, and so forth.
+You can invest in stocks, real estate, bonds, index funds, and so forth.
 Understanding the markets means knowing about the supply and demand theory.
 It also includes the basic fundamental and technical workings of the market.
 Lastly, the law represents an understanding of taxes and legal activities.

 4. Invest in Assets